hack-the-crisis-web/htc-web/src/pages/agenda/index.md

 * Final results have to be submitted by 13:00
 * Mentors start evaluating submissions

-17:00 UTC Track closing ceremonies (Top 15 per track announced)
+17:00 UTC Track closing ceremonies

-Video presentations from Top 15 teams from track + Top 3 per track announced, going to overall finals from:
+Video presentations from top teams from track + Top 3 per track announced, going to overall finals from:

 * Economy & Environment
 * Empowerment & Solidarity